chadoh/react-quizzical/README.md

 More about each attribute:

 * `"ask"` - **required** - the question to ask
 * `"set"` - **required** - every free-form field must set a single variable.
 When the user types in their answer to the question, their answer will be stored in this variable.
-It can then be used in follow-up question's `"ask"` field or in Event Templates.
+It can then be used in follow-up question's `"ask"` field or in the `template`.
 Read more about the templating system below.
 * `"type"` - Either leave this blank for a text field, or set it to `"DATE"` for a date field
 * `"then"` - The next field to show.
 Can be omitted to end the questioning after the user answers this one.
 Can be another free-form field.
 Or it can be a multiple choice field.